Avondale Heights: History

 During World War I the Canning Street bridge was known as Cordite Bridge as it led to the Department of Defence Explosives Factory.
 A password was necessary to cross the bridge during the war.
 During World War II a night curfew was imposed on the river and a boom was put into place to hinder access.

+Tourists from Melbourne were attracted to the area with the construction of the elaborate and popular Riverview Tea Gardens in 1909.
+These grew to include sportsgrounds, kiosks, a dance hall and aviaries.
+Guests stopped here on their pleasure cruises, and the venue reached the height of its popularity in the 1920s-1930s.
+The Tea Gardens were closed during World War II and fell into disrepair.
+Nothing of them remains today, but the riverfront area is still used for recreation, having become Tea Gardens Reserve.

 During the 1930s the district was subdivided into small dairy and cattle farms, with some poultry farming.
 Even into the 1960s market gardens and small dairy farms operated in the area.
 In the late 1960s housing development changed the area into a residential suburb with views of Melbourne city from the plateau.
-Avondale Heights Post Office opened on 9 December 1957 as the suburb developed (A Maribyrnong West office had been open between 1943 and 1947).
+The Avondale Heights Post Office opened on 9 December 1957 as the suburb developed (A Maribyrnong West office had been open between 1943 and 1947).

 It was announced in 2008 that Avondale Heights was set to experience its largest urbanisation initiative since the formation of the area as a suburb.
 This was due to the sale of the old Kangan Batman TAFE site to private investors, to develop medium density housing.
 On 26 May 2015, Moonee Valley City Council issued a planning permit for 135 new homes.